DanHodgson12/gym-stop/README.md

 - Provides users with the ability to search all products depending on keyword.
 - Provides users with the ability to purchase products.
 - Provides users with the ability to subscribe/unsubscribe to marketing emails.
-- Provides users with the ability to leave a review of a product they have purchased.
+- Provides users with the ability to add/edit/delete a review of a product they have purchased.
-- The game can be viewed on a variety of screen sizes.
+- The application can be viewed on a variety of screen sizes.

 ## User Stories